 Want to accept payment for the online orders?
 Check out how to process payments with your WordPress orders forms.

-If you’re looking to save even more time processing online orders, you can check out our tutorial on how to generate FreshBooks invoices automatically from your order form, or create a client booking form that connects with your calendar software.
+If you’re looking to save even more time processing online orders, you can check out our tutorial on how to create a client booking form that connects with your calendar software.

 What are you waiting for?
 Get started with the most powerful WordPress forms plugin today.